AtsushiSakai/PythonRobotics/docs/getting_started_main.rst

 ==============================================

 Welcome to PythonRobotics's official documentation, an open source collection of robotics algorithms designed to easily understand the basic ideas behind each algorithm for beginners.
-PythonRobotics aims to make robot development an enjoyable experience by easing the tedious process of algorithm creation.

 Introduction to PythonRobotics